DragonNeos/kanji-king-psp/readme.txt

 Kanji list screen:
 Select.....clear progress (of the currently selected mode)

+Vocab and Components screen:
+Select.....enable subpixel rendering

-Components and Stroke-order screen:
+Stroke-order screen:
-Triangle...switch between stroke-order font and normal (L selected) font Select.....enable/disable auto play
+Triangle...switch between stroke-order font and normal (L selected) font Select.....enable auto play (demo mode)

 When going from vocab to components, press Cross repeatedly to cycle through all the kanji of compound words.